 - Your requests to transfer positions or office locations are denied.

-- You constantly feel stressed about work, even when you’re at home.
+- You always feel stressed about work, even when you’re at home.

-- You feel exhausted on your days off and uninterested in activities you once enjoyed.
+- You feel exhausted on your days off and are uninterested in activities you once enjoyed.

 - You start to think you somehow caused the bullying.